monicanimm/vfa-deploy-on-day-1-vfa-2018/README.md

 * Select your cover and profile pictures
 * Upload your cover and profile pictures to imgur (they should be jpg or png files):
   * Head to <a href="https://imgur.com/upload/" target="_blank">imgur.com/upload</a> and upload your profile and cover images
-  * After you upload each image, copy the **direct link** URL and paste that somewhere safe. **You will need to use these links in the `css/styles.css` file to be able to display the images in your profile**.
+  * After you upload each image, copy the **direct link** URL and paste that somewhere safe.
+Profile: https://imgur.com/a/sX5hLgE Cover: https://imgur.com/a/OJBFX2a **You will need to use these links in the `css/styles.css` file to be able to display the images in your profile**.
 * Share links to your cover and profile images with your partner

 ## Structure